 I will spend at least one to two hours doing post-race media formalities as well as anti-doping testing, so I use this time to refuel and rehydrate.

-Are there any specific diet tips that help speed up triathlon recovery?
+Do You Have any specific diet tips that help speed up recovery?

 In general, I eat a healthy balanced diet around my training.